ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 (there is some additional overhead in unbinned mode that comes from integrating the models over the region of interest, yet this is negligible compared to the operations needed when looping over the pixels).
 So as long as you work with short event lists, unbinned mode is faster.
-Unbinned ctlike should also be more precise as no binning is performed, hence there is no loss of information due to histogramming.
+Unbinned :ref:`ctlike` should also be more precise as no binning is performed, hence there is no loss of information due to histogramming.

 Below you see the corresponding output from the ctlike.log file.
 The fitted parameters are essentially identical to the ones found in binned mode.